 Amendments

 Amendments to the Program including changes to the mapped shoreline environment designations shall be processed per WAC 173-26.
+The Town will conduct a periodic review process of their SMP consistent with the requirements of RCW 90.58.080 and WAC 173-26.

 Effective Date

-This Program and all amendments thereto shall become effective 14 days from the date of final action, as outlined in RCW 90.58.090.
+This Program and all amendments thereto shall become effective 14 days from the date of Ecology’s written notice of final action, as outlined in RCW 90.58.090.

 Shoreline Jurisdiction and Environment Designations